Monument walk at Hughenden

 The tunnel was dug into the hill when Hughenden was a top secret mapping base during WWII.
 The tunnel may have been used as an air-raid shelter, but its purpose is uncertain.
 Today it is a home for bats.

 Turn left at the crossroad after 50 metres, and then keep left at the next fork.

 Beech woodlands such as Manor Wood are a common sight in the Chilterns and were a popular choice for the local furniture industry

 After 50 metres you reach a black metal fence to your left along the edge of the West Bank gardens, follow the fence for about 120 metres.
 Glimpses of Hughenden Manor are visible on the hill above you on the left.

 Follow the path down an avenue of yew trees parallel to the metal fence on the edge.
-After about 50 metres, where the path forks, carry on between an avenue of yew trees running parallel to the metal fence on the edge of the park to your left.
+After about 50 metres, where the path forks, carry straight on between an avenue of yew trees running parallel to the metal fence on the edge of the park to your left.